 Where calculation of a quorum is required in the context of a vote conducted in a TSG or a WG, the quorum shall be deemed to have been met if:

-(B – P) / V >= Q
+(C1+C2) / V >= Q

 Where:

-B is the number of ballot papers issued;
+C1 is the number of votes cast in person.

-P is the number of proxy votes exercised (i.e. the number of ballot papers issued to delegates bearing authorization to cast votes by proxy);
+C2 is the number of votes cast by proxies given from a checked-in Individual Member; An Individual Member is considered checked in if a delegate registered for that Individual Member is checked in at the time the ballot closes.

-V is the number of Individual Members having the right to vote at the meeting (including those with only the right to vote “in person” and not by proxy);
+V is the number of Individual Members having the right to vote at the meeting (after the application of the voting cap as stated in Article 26 and 27);

 Q is the required quorum value given in article 26.